Bubfield/ShowLocalWeather-FCC/README.md

 # ShowLocalWeather-FCC
 This is a project I built based on "Show the Local Weather" from freeCodeCamp's "Take Home Projects" course.
+It's functional except for the spinning weather icon which sometimes doesn't display...
+It's a very annoying problem since I used the API that freeCodeCamp recommended, which they said would be okay, but it turns out it doesn't really cover all bases.
+I'll have to fix that at some point, but odds are the icon will be found and will display for most types of weather.